 We’re actually very proud of our policy that stops people feeling as if they’ve made a mistake.
 That policy effectively says:

-- If paying month to month (most do) then you can cancel, directly from your account, at any time you want to, and there are no more payments from then onwards.
+- If paying month to month (most do) then you can cancel at any time you want to, and there are no more payments from then onwards.

 We’ve been advised so many times (by well-meaning business consultants) to “be more like Lead Forensics – go out there and push for the sales at higher prices”.
 But that’s not us – we’re all about helping businesses to succeed (via their website strength) in exchange for a fair fee, creating many subscribers who feel more like friends than customers.
 There is no-one in the world who can say that we’ve tried to ‘sell’ to them, nor will that ever be the case.